 Andrew K. Glenn Joins Law360’s 2019 Bankruptcy Editorial Advisory Board

 For the second year in a row, Law360 has selected Kasowitz Benson Torres partner Andrew K. Glenn to join its Bankruptcy editorial advisory board.

 Lawdragon Recognizes Mark W. Lerner as One of the Most Powerful Employment Lawyers in the U.S.

 Lawdragon has included Kasowitz Benson Torres employment litigation partner Mark W. Lerner in its 2019 “Most Powerful Corporate Employment Lawyers” list.

 Kevin J. Arquit Authors “Don’t Discount Drug Discounting”

 Kevin J. Arquit, partner and Co-Chair of the antitrust practice at Kasowitz Benson Torres, has authored “Don’t Discount Drug Discounting,” published in Law360.

 Kelly A. Frawley and Emily S. Pollock Co-Author “Yes, You Can Change Your Career During Your Divorce”

-Kasowitz Benson Torres matrimonial and family law partners Kelly A. Frawley and Emily S. Pollock are quoted in the Fox Business article: “Tax guide to divorce in 2019.”
+Kasowitz Benson Torres matrimonial and family law partners Kelly A. Frawley and Emily S. Pollock have co-authored “Yes, You Can Change Your Career During Your Divorce.”